 For instance, the Dodd-Frank Wall Street Reform and Consumer Protection Act, which was designed in part to stop the flow of conflict minerals from countries like the DRC, has been slow to have an impact.

-What’s more, in the last year, the Trump administration has voiced a desire to repeal some parts of the act.
-Since then, the Senate has approved plans to roll back many of the key rules in the act, essentially rendering it defective.
-If the House approves the proposed bill, Trump is expected to sign it into law.
+What’s more, once in power the Trump administration voiced a desire to repeal some parts of the act.
+Later on, the Senate approved plans to roll back many of the key rules in the act, essentially rendering it defective.
+In 2018, the House approved a roll-back bill, and Trump signed it into law.

 Mine production: 190 MT